 The one thing we’re pretty sure of, I’m pleased to tell you, is that most estrangements are temporary.

 Rejected parents often take too much responsibility for the length of estrangement between themselves and their child.
 They believe that if only they do all the right things, and none of the wrong ones, they should be able to bring their child back around.

 Your behavior is indeed one of the factors in how long the estrangement lasts.
 But it’s not the only one.
 I hope this article leaves you feeling at least a tiny bit less anxious and much more hopeful than before.

 Factor 1: You.
 You get to choose how you respond to your child’s desire for distance.
 While you’re likely to feel a kaleidoscope of emotions, bouncing from regret to anger to love to despair and a hundred others, you must decide whether you’ll let your feelings dictate your actions.

 Some parents ignore no-contact requests because they can’t bring themselves to stop reaching out.
 In most cases, this is an obstacle to reconciliation, because the child never receives the space or time they asked for.
 Estrangements may be unnaturally prolonged by the emotional, impulsive actions of parents.

 Other parents find the courage to examine the ways in which they’ve contributed to a negative relationship with their child.
 They approach their child with an open heart, and the child gratefully responds by opening the door.

-But it’s also possible to do everything right and not see any movement.
+But it’s also possible to do everything right and not see any movement at all.

-And some parents continually fail to meet their children’s requests, but they’re rewarded with reconciliation anyway.
+And some parents continually fail to meet any of their children’s requests, but the child decides to reconcile anyway.